 - They help me to understand my purpose, and therefore, make decisions with greater clarity

 - I don’t have to pursue these goals on my own strength!

 With these things in mind to move me forward, here are 6 spiritual goals I want to pursue this year (in no particular order).

 These pursuits are grounded in Scripture, so we know they’re possible!
-And I think every Christian mom could benefit from setting these goals – if you’re not already doing them.
+And I think every Christian mom could benefit from spiritual goal setting, if you’re not practicing these already.

 Grace.
 It’s become a word that I hear so often, I often miss the magnitude of what it means.

 Galatians 2:21 says:

 “I do not set aside the grace of God, for if righteousness could be gained through the law, Christ died for nothing!”